 Things I tried to get the color out of my hair (that didn’t work): coconut oil, apple cider vinegar, lemon juice, oil based shampoo.
 The internet lied to me about all of those.
 It’s worse on colored or damaged/dry hair.

 Did you enjoy this post?
 Let me know in the comments or by sharing it with the social media links!
 I’d love to keep giving you travel tricks & tips so feel free to subscribe by e-mail in the big purple box below.
 Don’t forget you can follow me on facebook, twitter, instagram & bloglovin‘.

 Hi!
 I'm Rachel.
 I am a bit of a contradiction: one part dirty hippie, one part girlie girl.
-I used to be a nurse & now a masseuse in India.
-My aim is to show how travel can be glamorous even on a budget.
-I am sharing my stories to inspire you- it is possible to change your life, travel the world, and even look cute doing it.
-It's famously been said that 'travel is glamorous only in retrospect'... but it doesn't have to be that way.
+I used to be a nurse & now am a masseuse in India.
+My aim is to show you how to travel in luxury without breaking the bank too much.
+I am sharing my stories to inspire you to follow you dreams.
 I am currently living in Goa, India.